 It will only become more difficult for businesses to distinguish individual users from false bots or aggregated user profiles, and that’s something to be vigilant about.

 The takeaway: Businesses must work diligently to ensure their own data remains secure and complaint with regulations, industry standards, and user privacy requirements.
 At the same time, procedures and protocols should be introduced to verify authenticity more proactively.

 Want to set your organization up for a more secure 2018?
 Schedule your free RedTeam consultation and let’s talk through your unique security needs and challenges.

-It’s far too likely that the breached Personally Identifiable Information (PII) data will become available on the dark Internet in 2018.
+It’s far too likely that the breached Personally Identifiable Information (PII) data will become available on the dark Internet.
 This will enable sophisticated cybercriminals — leveraging Big Data algorithms powered by machine learning and artificial intelligence — to launch more detailed, focused (and thus convincing) social engineering and spear-phishing operations.